-Is there anything better than cycling to a weekend farmers market or cruising your local bike path?
-No?
-Then a hybrid bike is the perfect way for you to take your workouts outdoors.
+If you already love cycling to a weekend farmers' market or cruising your local bike path, a hybrid bike may be the perfect way for you to take your workouts outdoors.

-As their name suggests, hybrids are all about versatility.
+As the name suggests, hybrids are all about versatility.
 For most everyday cyclists, they are the best wheels to buy.

 What Is a Hybrid Bike?

-A hybrid, sometimes called a fitness bike, is a jack-of-all-trades set of wheels that you can ride for in all sorts of situations.
-(Unlike mountain, road and gravel bikes, which are meant specific terrains and types of rides.)
-These all-purpose rides are great for commuting, running errands, cycling workouts, keeping up with your kids and other non-competitive uses.
+A hybrid, sometimes called a fitness bike, is a jack-of-all-trades set of wheels you can ride in all sorts of situations (unlike mountain, road and gravel bikes, which are meant specific terrains and types of rides).
+These all-purpose bikes are great for commuting, running errands, cycling workouts, keeping up with your kids and other non-competitive uses.

 "It's a sidewalk bike that can be used for family, fun and fitness," says Yvette Sanborn, a Trek ambassador and the owner of David's World Cycle in Florida.
 "Whether you want to roll around town or get in a quick workout, a fitness hybrid does the trick.
 To reduce your reliance on cars, put a storage basket or bag on the frame.
 If you want to go farther, faster, try an e-bike hybrid.